 If you are suffering from repeated attacks of cough, chest tightness, wheezing and difficulty in breathing you may be suffering from Asthma.
+People with Asthma along with above symptoms also suffer from insomnia and breathlessness.

 What is Asthma & how is Asthma caused ?